valahraban/AID-World-Info-research-sheet/docs/EWIJSON and script guide birb version.md

 ## Preamble
 This guide focuses on Zynj's AI Dungeon script EWIJSON and primarily on using it for manipulating World Info and the context.
-This guide is in the prototyping stage and is intended to motivate someone more dedicated to write an advanced guide on how to better utilize it's many useful features.
+This guide is intended to motivate someone more dedicated to write an advanced guide on how to better utilize it's many useful features.
+This guide works as an introductory bootcamp to get you started.
 It is assumed that you've already read most of the AID research sheet and understand how most of AID's context works.
 To recap:
 ```
 - Max. input character length: 2772
 - Max.
 Summary length: 500